 Remember that feeling you had when something worked out well for you?
-That inner smile and feeling of satisfaction of a ”job well done”?
+That inner smile and satisfaction of a ”job well done”?

-I don’t know about you, but I always have trouble remembering all of my ‘little’ every day successes.
+I don’t know about you, but I always have trouble remembering my ‘little’ everyday successes.
 To be honest with you, the big ones are easier to remember with my ADHD memory, but the small ones, like getting out of the house on time, just seem to slip away.

 It’s a shame because the ‘little’ successes are every bit as important as the big ones.
-In fact, the big successes are really made up of lots of meaningful small successes.
-When you recognize them, even the small ones, you can’t help but start to feel good about yourself, and notice even more things that you can do.
-Acknowledging what you can do means you will start to feel good and build more confidence in yourself.
-After all you succeeded, didn’t you?
+The big achievements are made up of lots of meaningful small successes.
+When you recognize them, even the small ones, you can’t help but start to feel good about yourself and notice even more things that you can do.
+Acknowledging what you can do means you will start feeling good and building more self-confidence.
+After all, you succeeded, didn’t you?

-When you feel good and have a way of reminding yourself about the things you have achieved your thinking starts to change.
-You start to feel happier about yourself and doubts start to fall away.
-More of your time is spent thinking positively, rather than negatively.
+When you feel good and have a way of reminding yourself about what you have achieved, your thinking starts to change.
+You begin to feel happier about yourself, and doubts disappear.
+More of your time is spent thinking positively rather than negatively.
 Which is a good thing, is it not?

-You can start to remember these successes in a special place, such as:
+You can start to remember these successes in a particular place, such as: